kollegorna/labs.kollegorna.se/source/posts/2017-05-29-service-worker-gotchas.html.md

 ## Service Worker is backend-dependent

-In one of the previous sections of the article we realised the importance of versioning.
+In one of the previous sections of the article we realized the importance of versioning.
 The method of updating a value for `version` variable depends on your backend system and Service Worker strategy.
 If you are not looking to automate everything or got a simple static website that does not rely on a CMS, you may just edit Service Worker file manually and increment the variable’s value or enter something random when updating the site.

 The real fun begins if you prefer to have everything fully automated.
 For example, you’ve got a Wordpress based website and gone the offline-first approach way.
 In order to always serve the fresh content you can write a custom hook function called when saving/updating a post: